This document provides release notes for significant updates to Iterable's Android SDK.

 3.1.0 General Availability (June 10, 2019)

-Version 3.1.0 of the Iterable Android SDK is now generally available and supported by Iterable.
+Version 3.1.0 of Iterable's Android SDK is now generally available and supported by Iterable.

 This version of the SDK automatically downloads new in-app messages, allows apps more control over which in-app messages to display and when to display them, and consolidates the way deep links are handled across push notifications, in-app messages, and emails.
 For more information, see the beta announcement.